 ABOUT CHAMPIONS 12.3

-Champions 12.3 is a coalition of leaders across government, business and civil society dedicated to inspiring ambition, mobilizing action, and accelerating progress toward achieving Target 12.3 of the United Nations’ Sustainable Development Goals.
+Champions 12.3 is a coalition of more than 40 leaders across government, business and civil society dedicated to inspiring ambition, mobilizing action, and accelerating progress toward achieving Target 12.3 of the United Nations’ Sustainable Development Goals.
 Target 12.3 calls on the world to “halve per capita global food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses” by 2030.

-The Government of the Kingdom of the Netherlands and World Resources Institute serve as co-secretariats of Champions 12.3.
+The Government of the Kingdom of the Netherlands and the World Resources Institute serve as co-secretariats of Champions 12.3.
 For more information, visit www.Champions123.org